kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

     Because SSL Passthrough works on layer 4 of the OSI model (TCP) and not on the layer 7 (HTTP), using SSL Passthrough invalidates all the other annotations set on an Ingress object.

-### Secure backends DEPRECATED (since 0.18.0)

-Please use `nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"`

-By default NGINX uses plain HTTP to reach the services.
-Adding the annotation `nginx.ingress.kubernetes.io/secure-backends: "true"` in the Ingress rule changes the protocol to HTTPS.
-If you want to validate the upstream against a specific certificate, you can create a secret with it and reference the secret with the annotation `nginx.ingress.kubernetes.io/secure-verify-ca-secret`.

-!!! attention

-    Note that if an invalid or non-existent secret is given, the ingress controller will ignore the `secure-backends` annotation.

 ### Service Upstream

 By default the NGINX ingress controller uses a list of all endpoints (Pod IP/port) in the NGINX upstream configuration.